For Professionals in Adjacent Fields

 Economic Development Is Everyone's Business.
 Find the Guidance Built for Yours.

-The Local & Regional Economic Development Handbook was written for exactly that purpose.
 Below you’ll find tailored guidance for each of the professional audiences the handbook serves — what’s most relevant to your work, which chapters to prioritise, and what you’ll be able to do differently once you’ve read it.

 For Planning Professionals